duserzym/H2Matrices.jl/docs/src/examples.md

 # --- Setup ---
 N = 300

+# Rows and columns of the matrix are represented by point coordinates.
+# Here the two point clouds are deliberately separated in x so that many
+# row/column cluster pairs are far enough apart to be compressed.
 src = [SVector{2,Float64}(rand(), rand()) for _ in 1:N]
 tgt = [SVector{2,Float64}(2.0 + rand(), rand()) for _ in 1:N]

+# This object behaves like a dense matrix whose entry (i,j) is obtained by
+# evaluating the kernel at one row point and one column point.
+The entries are
+# computed lazily; no N x N array is allocated here.
 K = KernelMatrix(src, tgt) do x, y
     r = norm(x - y)
     r > 0 ?
 1 / (4π * r) : 0.0
 end

+# ClusterTree reorders the point arrays in place, so pass a copy unless you
+# intentionally want the original point order mutated.
 Xclt = ClusterTree(deepcopy(src), GeometricSplitter(; nmax=30))
 Yclt = ClusterTree(deepcopy(tgt), GeometricSplitter(; nmax=30))

 # --- Dense reference (for error measurement) ---
+# This block is here only because N is small.
+It gives us a ground-truth matvec.
 K_dense = Matrix{Float64}(undef, N, N)
 for j in 1:N, i in 1:N
     K_dense[i, j] = K[i, j]